After years of being left for dead, SQL today is making a comeback. How come? And what effect will this have on the data community?

 We believe that SQL has become the universal interface for data analysis.

-We live in an era where data is becoming “the world’s most valuable resource” (The Economist, May 2017).
+We live in an era where data is becoming “the world’s most valuable resource”.
 As a result, we have seen a Cambrian explosion of specialized databases (OLAP, time-series, document, graph, etc.), data processing tools (Hadoop, Spark, Flink), data buses (Kafka, RabbitMQ), etc. We also have more applications that need to rely on this data infrastructure, whether third-party data visualization tools (Tableau, Grafana, PowerBI, Superset), web frameworks (Rails, Django) or custom-built data-driven applications.

 Like networking we have a complex stack, with infrastructure on the bottom and applications on top.
 Typically, we end up writing a lot of glue code to make this stack work.
 But glue code can be brittle: it needs to be maintained and tended to.